mDOX98/testWeb/thermometry.md

 ## Noise

 This method cannot differentiate between a temperature focal region and noise present in the MRI.
-A higher SNR makes the effects of noise in the temperature less p
+A higher SNR lessens the effects of noise.

 ## Examples